biringaChi/PACE/README.md

 | Invocations | SuperConstructorInvocation, MethodInvocation,  SuperMethodInvocation, SuperMemberReference, ExplicitConstructorInvocation, ArraySelector, AnnotationMethod, MethodReference | Defines the invocation of a program from another program |
 | Declarations | TypeDeclaration, FieldDeclaration, MethodDeclaration, ConstructorDeclaration, PackageDeclaration, ClassDeclaration, EnumDeclaration, InterfaceDeclaration, AnnotationDeclaration, ConstantDeclaration, VariableDeclaration, LocalVariableDeclaration, EnumConstantDeclaration, VariableDeclarator  | Declares the existence of an entity in memory and assigns a value to that entity |

-### Feature Representation
-The natural consequence of selecting features for predicting modeling is its representation.
-Thus, we design frequency and neural based-algorithms to numerically transform selected features.

 ## Reproducing Results in Paper
 RQ1: ```What is the predictive prowess of code performance given a code update?```
 <hr>